-- Formal and informal staff uniform requirements are consistent for all staff in camp, depending on duties.
+- The camp staff manual should include such items as the staff organization chart, position descriptions, purpose and philosophy of camp, policies and regulations, unacceptable behavior, dress code, and other stipulations of the council. - Formal and informal staff uniform requirements are consistent for all staff in camp, depending on duties.
 Theme-based costumes are an acceptable substitute for themed-camp programs.
 Consistent with the methods of Scouting, the official BSA uniform is used where appropriate as determined by the council. - The staff organization chart should clearly define the chain of command.
 The camp has a policy specifying which key staff members cannot be out of camp at the same time.
 The camp has a policy specifying the minimum number of staff members who must be present in camp at all times.